Exit (American magazine): Reception

 The magazine was known and very controversial for its provocative contents.
-Art historian Carlo McCormick called it "outragous, irreverent and infamous", while writer Scott Cunningham criticized what he described as its "neo-fascist winks and nods".
+Art historian Carlo McCormick called it "outrageous, irreverent and infamous", while writer Scott Cunningham criticized what he described as its "neo-fascist winks and nods".
+Journalist Kevin Coogan wrote that it "used strong psychedelic-like designs, cartoons, totalitarian agit-prop images, photos of Hitler, and John Heartfield-style collages to punch outraged readers in the eye".
+He described it as "doomed" by its "increasing fascination with fascism" over its existence.

 Marcus Greil called it a "sort of pagan-fascist version of RAW".
 A review in Small Press Review found its oversized pages "only make its on-the-edge contents that much more offensive, like mini-billboards in your face".
 Petros claimed that Charles Manson wrote him to say he enjoyed the book.
 Neo-Nazi Tom Metzger said it was full of "very interesting material".

 One analysis described it as a "a visual grab-bag of questionable intent giving an indication of what lay ahead."
 Writer Doug Brod called its illustrations "primitive and often sublime", and Glenn Slater praised it as "provocative and thought-provoking [...]
 A document of the gradual decline of the 20th century", which in its contents examined the dark aspects of many facets of man.